bfolder/CocoaMite/README.md

 ### Problems?!

 In order to run CocoaMite you need to activate api access inside your mite account settings.
-(More infos [here](http://mite.yo.lk/en/api/basics.html "more infos"))
+(More info [here](http://mite.yo.lk/en/api/basics.html "more infos"))

 If you want to play with the example and tests, fill in your personal api key & subdomain (Tests: Define.h / Example: AppDelegate.m).